Difference Between Lease and Rent

 Lease vs Rent Infographics

-- Leasing contracts have two parties – lessor and lessee.
-Rental agreement has two parties as well – landlord and tenant.
+- Leasing contracts have two parties – lessorLessorA lessor is an individual who legally owns the asset granted on a lease (rented for a long tenure) to the lessee who pays a single lump sum amount or regular payments for using that asset. and lessee.
+A rental agreement has two parties as well – landlord and tenant.

 - Leasing is usually done for assets/equipment.
 Renting is mostly done for properties or lands.

-- Leasing is done for a fixed period of time – mostly for medium to long term.
+- Leasing is done for a fixed period of time – mostly for the medium to long term.
 Renting is done for a short period of time and the emphasis is on every month.

 - In leasing contracts, the terms and conditions are predetermined and the contracts are made by taking mutual acceptance.
 In renting agreement, the terms and conditions can be changed anytime.

-- In leasing, an offer of purchase is given on the expiry of leasing contract.
+- In leasingLeasingLeasing is an arrangement in which the asset's right is transferred to another person without transferring the ownership.
+In simple terms, it means giving the asset on hire or rent.
+The person who gives the asset is “Lessor,” the person who takes the asset on rent is “Lessee.”, an offer of purchase is given on the expiry of the leasing contract.
 There’s no such offer given on the expiry of renting agreement.

-Lease vs Rent (Comparison Table)
+Lease vs Rent Comparative Table

 |1.
-Meaning||Lease is entering into a contract with the lessee for a long period to use an asset/property.||Rent is entering into an agreement with the tenant for a certain period to use an asset/property.|
+Meaning||The lease is entering into a contract with the lesseeLesseeA Lessee, also called a Tenant, is an individual (or entity) who rents the land or property (generally immovable) from a lessor (property owner) under a legal lease agreement. for a long period to use an asset/property.||Rent is entering into an agreement with the tenant for a certain period to use an asset/property.|

 |2.
-Term||Usually leasing contract is signed for long term.||Rental agreement is signed for short term.|
+Term||Usually, a leasing contract is signed for the long term.||The rental agreement is signed for the short term.|

 |3.
 Accounting standards||Leasing contracts are based on accounting standard 19 (AS-19).||There’s no particular accounting standard that is followed in renting agreement.|